nitaytech/2026/_posts/2026-04-27-nlp-for-human-sciences.md

 When a scientific hypothesis already exists, NLP models can be used to validate and strengthen it.
 In a separate study on suicide <d-cite key="Badian2023SocialMI"></d-cite>, researchers aimed to validate and reinforce the psychological theory that loneliness is a risk factor of suicide (a top-down approach).
 They developed a multimodal model (incorporating both text and images) to predict suicidal tendencies based on pictures posted in users’ Facebook profiles.

-To do so, the authors collaborated with domain experts to translate psychiatric theories (the Interpersonal Theory <d-cite key="ribeiro2009interpersonal"></d-cite> and the Attachment Theory <d-cite key="Bowlby2012THEOO"></d-cite>) into a set of language-vision features (e.g., “the photo is a selfie,” “a photo of a family,”… see the examples in the Table below).
+To do so, the authors collaborated with domain experts to translate psychiatric theories (the Interpersonal Theory <d-cite key="ribeiro2009interpersonal"></d-cite> and the Attachment Theory <d-cite key="Bowlby2012THEOO"></d-cite>) into a set of language-vision features (e.g., "the photo is a selfie," "a photo of a family,"… see the examples in the Table below).
 Using the vision-language model CLIP <d-cite key="Radford2021LearningTV"></d-cite>, they queried images for features derived from these theories, extracted predictors to inform suicide risk, and used them in a Logistic Regression classifier.
 By analyzing the model coefficients, the authors revealed, for example, that an increased frequency of selfies compared to group photos was a key predictive factor for suicide risk, likely reflecting heightened loneliness or a reduced social circle.

 This AI-driven insight computationally validates aspects of psychological theories, supporting the hypothesis that loneliness is a significant risk factor for suicide.
 Importantly, it demonstrates that multi-modality (i.e., the fact that features were derived based on both image and query) can help predict suicide risk more effectively than if one were to only use standard representations from state-of-the-art vision encoding models.
 Moreover, by analyzing the importance of features, researchers could contextualize their findings within established psychological theories.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/2025-04-28-nlp4science/suicide-clip.png" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid path="assets/img/2026-04-27-nlp-for-human-sciences/suicide-clip.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">